Dicklesworthstone/hessian_free_email_chain/README.md

-# A Series of Emails Concerning Hessian Free Methods for Deep Learning:
+# A Series of Emails On Hessian Free Methods for Deep Learning:

 **From:** Jeffrey Emanuel
 **To:** James Martens